jvaisaonna/state-based-lww-element-graph/README.md

 - Add and remove vertex on the same replica
 - Add vertex on a replica and remove that vertex on another replica
+- Add the same vertex back after some replica deleted
 - Add and remove edge on the same replica
 - Add edge on a replica and remove that vertex on another replica
+- Add the same edge back after some replica deleted
 - Merge other replicas to self-replica
-- The result of `searchVertex`, `findAllReachableVertices` and `findAllPaths` should be the same on all replicas
+- The results of `searchVertex`, `findAllReachableVertices` and `findAllPaths` should be the same on all replicas

-The following image to show the relation of each vertices.
+The following image to show the relation of each vertices in this example.

 ![People Network Graph](./assets/people-network.png)